FrankfurtAm/Flash/README.md

 ```
 ***Type***

+Message status.
 Can be success or error

 ***Message***